vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

 With `joins` you also have to pay attention to singular and plural use of your model associations.
-Because my `Mission` class ```has_many :agents``` we can use the plural.
+Because my `Mission` class ```has_many :agents```, we can use the plural.
 On the other hand, the `Agent` class ```belongs_to :mission```, only the singular version works without blowing up.
-Simple, but important to not overlook.
+Important little detail.
 The `where` part is simpler.
 Since you are scanning for multiple rows in the table that fulfill a certain condition, the plural form makes always sense.

 ## Scopes

 Scopes are a handy way to extract common query needs into well named methods of your own.
 That way they are a bit easier to pass around and also possibly easier to understand—if others have to work with your code or if you need to revisit certain queries in the future.
 You can define them for single models but use them for their associations as well.
 The sky is the limit really—`joins`, `includes`, `where` are all fair game!
-Since scopes also return `ActiveRecord::Relations` objects you can chain them and call other scopes on top of them without hesitation.
+Since scopes also return `ActiveRecord::Relations` objects, you can chain them and call other scopes on top of them without hesitation.
 Extracting scopes like that and chaining them for more complex queries is something very handy and makes longer ones all the more readable.
 Scopes are defined via the “stabby lambda” syntax:

 ###### Rails